mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-02.md

 The copilot should answer questions about your products and services.
 For example, the copilot can answer questions such as "How much do the TrailWalker hiking shoes cost?"

 You should complete the following steps
-- Create a prompt flow from the playground, or create one from a template.
+- Create a prompt flow from the playground
 - Customize prompt flow and ground your data created in previous challenge.
 - Evaluate the flow using a question and answer evaluation dataset.
 - Deploy the flow for consumption.